LinaValencia85/rad-gatk/README.md

 ## _Examples_

-If you want to obtain RAD locus information with `sample_1` for loci covered at least 10x and assuming a mean locus length of 300bp:
+If you want to obtain RAD locus information for `sample_1` for loci covered at least 10x and assuming a mean locus length of 300bp:
 ```bash
 python gatk_numloci_s3.py -i sample_1.vcf.table -d 10 -l 300
 ```